gtalusan/node-red-contrib-ignoble/README.md

 After the characteric node has run, msg.payload will contain its data - this can be shunted to other nodes like MQTT, Twitter or a debug node.

 ## Example
 An example flow of two temperature sensors being polled every 30 minutes and characteristics exposed over Homebridge/MQTT.
+A third SHT21 sensor will push its temperature (2a6e) when the characteristic changes.

 ![alt text](./example-poll.png "example poll flow")